HannahMarsh/research/README.md

 # A Study of Cache-Database Interactions

+## To do
+- replace database module with a real one (Apache Cassandra, for ex.)

 ## Description

 This project is focused on benchmarking distributed systems, specifically investigating how cache and database interactions impact system stability.